The Local Authority Wants Proof. Most Parents Don't Know What's Enough.

 The UCAS Academic Reference Framework

-When your home-educated child applies to university, UCAS requires an "Academic Reference" in a rigid three-section format.
+UCAS recently reformed the academic reference into a rigid three-section format.
 Section 1 demands "Establishment Details" — the context, demographic profile, and qualification portfolio of the educational setting.
-How do you write an objective, professional establishment description for home education without sounding biased?
-The framework provides fillable boilerplate phrasing that translates home education pedagogies into language university admissions tutors recognise and respect.
+How do you write an objective, professional establishment description for home education without sounding like a parent defending their own child?
+The framework provides fillable boilerplate phrasing that translates home education pedagogies into the institutional language university admissions tutors expect — so your teenager's application reads like it came from a confident educational establishment, not an anxious family.

 The CNIS Register Compliance Guide

 The Children's Wellbeing and Schools Bill has introduced mandatory Children Not in School registers across every local authority in England.
-This is genuinely new — and it changes the documentation landscape for every home-educating family.
+Even veteran "off-grid" home educators who've never engaged with the council are now formalising their record-keeping.
 The guide maps out exactly what data you must provide under the new register, what remains strictly optional, and how to respond to any LA request that overreaches the statutory boundary.
 Templates written before 2025 don't account for this.
 Yours will.

 The Weekly Learning Log